Travel and Lifestyle blog

 New York City is situated on the northeastern coast of the USA, in the southeastern tip of New York State.
 The city is located halfway between Boston and Washington D.C. and it covers an area of more than 450,000 square miles (roughly 1,200,000 km2).

-NYC consist of five different boroughs (Manhattan, Brooklyn, Queens, Bronx and Staten Island) and there are hundreds of distinct neighborhoods throughout the boroughs.
+NYC consists of five different boroughs (Manhattan, Brooklyn, Queens, Bronx, and Staten Island) and there are hundreds of distinct neighborhoods throughout the boroughs.
 Although Manhattan is the smallest of the five boroughs, it’s undoubtedly the most popular one among tourists.

 New York City is home to more than 8.3 million people which makes it the most populous city in the USA.
 Just for comparison, more than twice as many people live in NYC as in Los Angeles, which is the second most populous city in the States.

 Although the USA has many amazing travel destinations, NYC is by far the most visited place in the States.
-According to NYCdata, New York City received more than 65 million visitors in 2018 which was an all-time high.
-It may come as a surprise, but most of these visitors were domestic visitors as international visitors only comprised 13.6 million of the total.
+According to OSC, New York City received more than 66.6 million visitors in 2019 which was an all-time high.
+It may come as a surprise, but most of these visitors were domestic visitors as international visitors only comprised 13.5 million of the total.

-Times Square is not only the most visited tourist attraction in New York City but in the whole world with roughly 42 million annual visitors.
-Other popular sites include Central Park, Grand Central Terminal, the Theatre District and Rockefeller Center.
+Times Square is not only the most visited tourist attraction in New York City but in the whole world with roughly 50 million annual visitors.
+Other popular sites include Central Park, Grand Central Terminal, the Theatre District, and Rockefeller Center.

-The official currency of the United States of America is the U.S dollar or otherwise referred as American dollar ($, USD, US$).
-You can easily find ATMs everywhere in the city and most hotels, restaurants and shops accept credit cards.
+The official currency of the United States of America is the US dollar or otherwise referred to as the American dollar ($, USD, US$).
+You can easily find ATMs everywhere in the city and most hotels, restaurants, and shops accept credit cards.

 If you’re not a U.S. citizen, you will need to obtain some form of visa to be able to enter the United States.
 The easiest and quickest way is to apply for an ESTA (Electronic System for Travel Authorisation) that allows you to stay in the USA for up to 90 days.

-In order to apply for an ESTA, you need to be citizen of one of the 38 countries eligible for the Visa Waiver Program (VWP).
-Applying for an ESTA is pretty easy and straightforward, you can do the whole process online within a few minutes and you usually get a feedback within the next few hours (however, sometimes it can take a few days).
+In order to apply for an ESTA, you need to be a citizen of one of the 40 countries eligible for the Visa Waiver Program (VWP).
+Applying for an ESTA is pretty easy and straightforward, you can do the whole process online within a few minutes and you usually get feedback within the next few hours (however, sometimes it can take a few days).

 Although there are a few companies who are willing to fill out the application for you, there is absolutely no need to pay an extra fee, you can easily do it yourself.
-The ESTA costs 14 USD per person and you can apply for it here.
+The ESTA costs $21 US per person and you can apply for it here.

-Unfortunately in this NYC travel guide I’m not able to share in-depth information about the ESTA and other type of visas so for more information please visit the official website of the Department of Homeland Security.
+Unfortunately in this NYC travel guide, I’m not able to share in-depth information about the ESTA and another type of visas so for more information please visit the official website of the Department of Homeland Security.

 Spring, especially late spring, is one of the best times to visit New York City.
 The days are finally getting longer which means more time for sightseeing!
 From early April the cherry trees start to bloom in the parks which makes NYC even more magical than it already is.